 4) Go Hyperlocal

-There are a lot of well-established websites in the substance abuse and mental health niche that have leveraged hyperlocal keyword searches very effectively over the years.
+There are a lot of well-established websites in the substance abuse and mental health niche that have leveraged hyperlocal keyword searches very effectively over the years for their own addiction treatment marketing.
 In fact, many of the most highly trafficked sites in this niche leverage creating a directory of rehab facilities and treatment centers to drive referrals to advertisers like your business.